sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The template file ``module.rst`` for the ``autosummary`` directive has to be saved in the path ``_templates/module.rst``.
 We present our configuration in the following block.
-The most relevant part is the loop defined between lines **12-22** that parses all the functions of the module.
+The most relevant part is the loop defined between lines **12-22** that parses all the functions/classes of the module.
 There we have included the snippet introduced in the previous section.
 Keep in mind that the include directive is **relative** to the file location, and module documentation files are saved in the directory we specified in the *toctree* option of the ``autosummary`` directive used before in the ``reference.rst`` file.
 The files we are including are from the ``backreferences_dir`` configuration option setup for Sphinx-Gallery.

+We also add a cross referencing label (on line 19) before including the examples mini-gallery.
+This enables you to reference the mini-gallery for all functions/classes of the module using ``:ref:`sphx_glr_backref_<fun/class>```, where '<fun/class>' is the full path to the function/class using dot notation (e.g., ``sphinx_gallery.backreferences.identify_names``).
+For example, see:
+:ref:`sphx_glr_backref_sphinx_gallery.backreferences.identify_names`.

 .. literalinclude:: _templates/module.rst
     :language: rst